 WatchOS 4 has now been unveiled, with a new Siri face, improved Activity and Workout apps with the ability to communicate with gym equipment, a redesigned Music app and more.
 You can find out more about WatchOS 4 here.

 We expect to see Apple announce the third iteration of its Watch in September 2017, hopefully for around the same price as the current models which start at £369, although that is far from certain after the increases we saw at the end of 2016.

 Apple did offer some new Apple Watch bands in March 2017.
 These include a new wide stripe Woven Nylon band, standalone Nike Sport Bands and Apple Watch Hermès bands in new colours.

 There's little in the way of firm evidence suggesting what the Apple Watch 3 will look like, but it's fair to say that you should expect a model that's very similar to the current version.
-Some experts have postulated that there could be a Watch S release in March of 2017 that would include additional storage space, but this remains a rumour at best.
-Several news sites have also speculated on the possibility of a round display, much like the one found on the Moto 360 Android Wear device.

 It's widely expected that the Watch 3 will include a front facing camera that could be used for selfies or FaceTime calls, as Apple holds a patent for such a device and Watch OS 2 introduced support for FaceTime audio calls.